-TOP 10 REASONS FOR BECOMING AN AHIMA STUDENT MEMBER
+REASONS FOR BECOMING AN AHIMA STUDENT MEMBER

 - 1. Career enhancement AHIMA is there to help you prepare for the climb up your career ladder, making the profession more accessible with AHIMA's job bank.
 This will put you in touch with the resources you need to land the first or next dream job in HIM. - 2.
-Publications that keep you on the forefront of HIM knowledge.
-Read the Journal of AHIMA, AHIMA Advantage, and E-alerts to ensure you know about the latest trends, best practices, and industry news. - 3.
-Communities of Practice\A virtual meeting place that lets you collaborate, network, and reach out to peers, mentors, and other students with common interests, issues, and areas of expertise.
-And the many features\discussion forums, searchable electronic libraries, community resources, e-mail, chat rooms, and more\are available only to AHIMA members at www.ahima.org. - 4.
-Getting the information you need, when you need it, is a major benefit, so AHIMA's website is the first-place members look for creditable and useful information.
+Publications that keep you at the forefront of HIM knowledge.
+Read the Journal of AHIMA, AHIMA Advantage, and E-alerts to ensure you know about the latest trends, best practices, and industry news.

+- 3. Communities of Practice is a virtual meeting place that lets you collaborate, network, and reach out to peers, mentors, and other students with common interests, issues, and areas of expertise.
+And the many features discussion forums, searchable electronic libraries, community resources, e-mail, chat rooms, and more are available only to AHIMA members at www.ahima.org. - 4.
+Getting the information, you need, when you need it, is a major benefit, so AHIMA's website is the first-place members look for creditable and useful information.
 Many of the website's valuable features are available only to members. - 5.
 Leadership: AHIMA has demonstrated leadership in HIM legislative and regulatory issues at the federal, state, and local levels. - 6.
 Image: AHIMA aggressively markets our image to healthcare employers using a variety of outlets, including direct mail, public relations, electronic communications, and more. - 7.
-E-learning: Get the best in around-the-clock, from-your-keyboard, educational convenience at AHIMA.
+E-learning: Get the best around-the-clock, from-your-keyboard, educational convenience at AHIMA.
 Broaden your horizons with expert-led courses like HIPAA Online, Privacy Training, Coding Assessment and Training Solutions, HIS Training, and Coding Basics. - 8.
-Authoritative textbooks at a 20 percent discount coving the industry's hottest topics and written by working experts. - 9.
-Special discounts\Members enjoy opportunities for value-priced long distance, Internet service, insurance coverage, hotel, and credit card options. - 10.
-The Price \ At only \$49 a savings of 85%, this is the best bargain.
+Authoritative textbooks at a 20 percent discount cover the industry's hottest topics and written by working experts. - 9.
+Exclusive discounts: Members enjoy opportunities for value-priced long-distance service, Internet service, insurance coverage, hotel, and credit card options. - 10.
+The Price At only \$49 a savings of 85%, this is the best bargain. - 11.
+Networking: - 12.
+Job Availability - 13.
+Further Education and Credentials